Marianist Educational Philosophy

 You are not alone at the University of Dayton.
 You are part of a community.
 As a Catholic, Marianist university, we are deeply committed to the common good.
 We educate for service, justice and peace.
 We readily adapt and change with the times.
-We build communities of faith and educate in what we call a "family spirit."
-We provide an integral, high-quality education on a campus that's known for its hospitality and inclusiveness.
+We build communities of faith and educate in a family spirit.
+And above all, we provide an integral, high-quality education on a campus that's known for its hospitality and inclusiveness.

 We believe we learn best in community.